An asymptotic formula for the variance of the number of zeroes of a stationary Gaussian process: Singular spectral measure

-In this section we consider the effect of atoms in the spectral measure, that is, we prove Theorems~\ref{thm: atom} and \ref{thm: special atom}.
+In this section we consider the effect of atoms in the spectral measure, that is, we prove Theorem~\ref{thm: extremal}~\ref{part: quad} and Corollary~\ref{cor: special atom}.
 Our proof relies on the following proposition. \begin{prop} Let $\mu$ be a signed-measure with $\int_\R d|\mu|<\infty$.
 Then $\mu$ contains an atom if and only if there exists $c>0$ such that

 for all $T>0$. \end{prop} We postpone the proof of Proposition~\ref{prop: quad} to Section~\ref{sec: quad}.
 We will also need the following result. \begin{lem} Let $f$ be a SGP with covariance kernel $r$, spectral measure $\rho$ and suppose that $\rho$ has a continuous component.
 Let $\psi(t) = A \cos(\sigma t + \alpha)$, where $A \in \R$, $\alpha\in[0,2\pi]$ and $\sigma^2 = -r''(0)$.
 Denote by $N_J(\psi) = \#\{ t \in [0,\pi J/\si] : f(t) = \psi(t) \}$ the number of crossings of the curve $\psi$ by the process.
 Then $\E [N_J(\psi)] = J$. \end{lem}